B-Project: Anime

 A second season was announced at the 2017 DARK in the HALLOWEEEEN event.
 The series is titled B-PROJECT～Zecchō＊Emotion～ (B-PROJECT～絶頂＊エモーション～, B-PROJECT～Zecchō＊Emōshon～), and it premiered from January 11 to March 29, 2019.
 The second season will consist of new staff members, with Makoto Moriwaki replacing Eiji Suganuma as director, and Ryosuke Nakanashi replacing Masato Nakayama as music composer.
 Nozomu Ōshima and MAGES. will be in charge of series composition, and Yumiko Hara will handle character designs.
 Bandai Namco Pictures is credited for production.
 Returning staff members include Takanori Nishikawa as producer, and Chiyomaru Shikura, who is credited for planning and original work.
 The anime cast will also reprise their roles, with the exception of Hisako Kanemoto, who announced in May 2018 that she would be going on hiatus to study abroad until March 2019.
 She was replaced by Asami Seto who voiced Tsubasa Sumisora for the anime's second season.

 The opening theme for the second season is Zecchō＊Emotion (絶頂＊エモーション, Zecchō＊Emōshon) while the ending theme for the second season is Hikari to Kage no Toki Musubu (光と影の時結ぶ), performed by the anime's cast.
 Season two saw the introduction of the members of KiLLER KiNG to the anime's storyline, as they were absent from the first season (except for a minor cameo in a flashback episode).

 A third season was announced at the B-PROJECT Thrive Live 2020 -Music Drugger- event.
+The third season, titled B-Project Passion*Love Call, features a returning cast and staff and is produced by Asahi Production.
+It aired from October 2 to December 18, 2023 on TV Tokyo and other networks.
+Crunchyroll licensed the series in English-speaking territories and Southeast Asia.